python/mypy/docs/source/kinds_of_types.rst

               yield
           return "placeholder"

-You may also optionally chose to create a subclass of ``Awaitable`` instead:
+You may also optionally choose to create a subclass of ``Awaitable`` instead:

 .. code-block:: python